temporalio/documentation/docs-src/cloud-context/certificates-issue.md

 :::info

 The maximum number of CA certificates in a certificate bundle is 16.
-The payload size of a certificate bundle (before base64-encoding) is 32 KB.
+The maximum payload size of a certificate bundle (before base64 encoding) is 32 KB.

 :::